 Since the last accreditation visit, new chairs of Internal Medicine, Family Medicine, Biomedical Sciences, Psychiatry and Medical Education have been named.
-Searches are currently underway for chair positions in pediatrics, obstetrics and gynecology, and neurology.
+Searches are currently underway for chair positions in the pediatrics, obstetrics and gynecology, and neurology.
 In the interim, these departments are being ably led by either the current chair (e.g., obstetrics-gynecology) or senior faculty members serving interim chair terms.
-There is no evidence that the absence of permanent chairs in some departments is having a negative impact on the development of the school.
+There is no evidence that the absence of permanent chairs in some departments is negatively affecting the development of the school.